 Bank branch managers are hired to work for all types of banks and credit unions—for both large chains and small local banks.
 Some of the biggest employers of bank branch managers in the U.S. include the country’s largest banking chains: Chase, Bank of America, Wells Fargo, and Citigroup.

-Can I Become a Bank Branch Manager?
+How To Become a Bank Branch Manager

 Bank Branch Manager Salary Data